trueos/pcbsd/docs/controlpanel.rst

 reconfigure your video driver and display settings.

 .. note:: if you have an NVIDIA card, double-check that "pcbsd-meta-nvidia" is installed in :ref:`AppCafe®` and install it if it is not.
-To check for this driver, check the "Raw Packages" box in "Browser View" and search for "nvidia".
+To check for this driver, search for "nvidia" in the "App Search" tab of AppCafe®.

 If you click this icon in Control Panel, you will receive the message shown in Figure 8.11a.